 You will find very little relief from an ocean swim in August.
-Unless you are jumping in the early evening it really is too hot and the water does not cool overnight.
+Unless you are jumping in the early evening it really is too hot and the water does not cool much overnight.
 You are best taking advantage of a lovely chilled resort pool when you’re visiting Dubai in the summer.

 On the plus side, you can find heavily discounted hotel deals at this time of year as resorts still look to fill their rooms despite the heat.
 Outdoor recreation activities though are likely to be off the table until at least the end of September.

 Other weather patterns that are common in Dubai in August

 You will also notice in August an increase in humidity as well as the air temperature.
 This leads to a very muggy heat.

 What should I pack for August in Dubai?

 If you are worried about exact how you’re supposed to dress light for the weather but covered for respect, you can see our guide to dressing with cultural sensitivity here.